Osipion/NotesOnTestAutomation/service-virtualization/article.md

 ## Feedback:

 Thanks to the awesome chaps at HoverFly for their [detailed response][resp] to this discussion.
 HoverFly may also act as a [reverse proxy][hfrprox], removing the key configuration differences with WireMock.
+Thanks also to Tom Akehurst of WireMock for his [detailed feedback and links][take].

 [ipc]: https://en.wikipedia.org/wiki/Inter-process_communication#Approaches
 [wm]: http://wiremock.org/